 And in 2021 we’re quite close to that being a reality, not thanks to AR or VR, but because of some key advances in a few areas and, more importantly, the mindset shift that the pandemic forced upon many of us.

-I’ve also talked to dozens of folks who are struggling, but innovating.
-I’ve watched creators shift from live to virtual performances, from sponsor-driven revenue to subscriptions paid for by their biggest fans.
-Jobless folks have turned to Patreon, Twitch, Substack and OnlyFans to try new forms of income — and while millions are still suffering, it’s working out for some.
+On a more dire note, I’ve also talked to dozens of folks struggling and suffering.
+I’ve watched hundreds of creators shift from live to virtual performances, from sponsor-driven revenue to subscriptions paid for by their biggest fans.
+Jobless folks have turned to Patreon, Twitch, Substack and OnlyFans to try new forms of income — and while millions are still struggling, it’s working out for some.
 I truly wish success for all these folks, not only because they deserve some amount of financial stability, but also to beg the question: how many of us really want to go back to the old way of working?

 If you were considered disposable by your previous employer, why would you want to go work for them again if you didn’t need to?
 That’s a difficult mental shift, especially in America where so many of our decisions—including where to go and what to invest in—are driven by the power of massive corporations.
 As more individuals are able to work from anywhere, increasingly for themselves, we remove our dependence on these corporations and can introduce different values into our lives.